Spacetrades/SpaceTrades/README.md

 	HOTFIX - FIX for either LOW, MEDIUM or CRUCIAL issue quickly CAT - Commits based mostly on categorization.
 Ex: Creating new folders for code, moving code bits around.
 Merging files...etc
 	INFECT - Merge is receiving errors
+	MANDATE - Specify necessary tasks of a file that must be accomodated.
+These can be style rules or required jobs to complete.

 ## Sublime Stuff
 	[